tejaswigowda/book.programmingthecloud.com/src/README.md

 ## License

-mdBook, all the source code, is released under the [Mozilla Public License v2.0](https://www.mozilla.org/MPL/2.0/).
+Programming the Cloud, all the source code, is released under the [Mozilla Public License v2.0](https://www.mozilla.org/MPL/2.0/).